ug3p141/PPTAgent/DOC.md

 2. Install system dependencies

 > [!NOTE]
-> You can skip this step to get started quickly as we've pre-uploaded a parsed presentation template to `runs/pptx/default_template`.
+> You can skip this step to start quickly if you only want a quick test.

 ```sh
 # LibreOffice for PPT processing